Cod with Eggs and Potatoes | Bacalhau à Brás

 Loved all around the country and beyond, this Portuguese classic is a popular favourite at restaurants and homes, for locals and foreigners alike.
 The name means “Brás-style Cod” (Brás is supposedly the name of its creator), and it is said to have originated in the Bairro Alto neighbourhood in Lisbon.

-As much as I love this dish as it is below, I also believe we can “Brás-ify” other ingredients (basically any shredded meat and/or different chopped vegetables) by cooking them in the same way with the onions, eggs and potatoes, to make a unique creation with what we have on hand or prefer.
+As much as I love this dish as it is below, we can “Brás-ify” other ingredients (e.g. shredded chicken, chopped cooked shrimp and/or different chopped vegetables) by cooking them in the same way with the onions, eggs and potatoes, to make a unique creation with what we have on hand or prefer.
 I have also shared an amazing vegetarian version (Brás-style Vegetables) that is a total winner!

 As a former colony of Portugal, Brazil kept more than the language from these European settlers.
 Their influence on the culture and cuisine is very significant, and many traditional Portuguese dishes were very familiar to me while I was growing up.
 I don’t remember the first time I tried Bacalhau à Brás, but when I saw it offered at Portuguese restaurants in Canada and then all around in Portugal when we started visiting, I already knew I liked it!